Improving blood safety is a current topic: 315 participants from 55 countries at BloodTrain seminar series on haemovigilance

 Risk Minimization through Teamwork

 In the third session, speakers from the three groups that ideally work together in a haemovigilance system reported on their specific work to improve blood safety: from transfusing facilities, to the blood establishment that collects, tests and usually processes the donated blood into blood components, and the regulatory authority.
-Dr. Michael Schmidt, Professor of Transfusion Medicine at the University Hospital of the Johann Wolfgang Goethe- University in Frankfurt and the German Red Cross, focused on the safety of both donors and recipients.
+Dr Michael Schmidt, Professor of Transfusion Medicine at the University Hospital of the Johann Wolfgang Goethe- University in Frankfurt and the German Red Cross, focused on the safety of both donors and recipients.
 In his presentation, he illustrated how cases of bacterial or viral transmission through transfusion have led to significant changes in requirements for storage times or testing procedures through traceability and causal research.
 He also emphasized the need for optimal cooperation between hospitals, blood donation services and authorities in order to continuously minimize risks.
 A full list of speakers and a link to the agenda can be found below.

 In his presentation, Dr. Berg summarises the benefits of evaluating haemovigilance data.
 (Source: P.Berg)